pblum824/YourCuration/Architecture.md

 - Enables full offline reuse after preparation
 - Architecture follows the “Prepare online.
 Use offline.” philosophy

+## Artist Bundle Transfer

+Artists can export their gallery, including hero, border, center, and tagged images as a `.json` bundle.

+This bundle can be:
+- Saved locally
+- Shared with curators, interior designers, or other devices
+- Re-imported to resume curation on any compatible YourCuration instance

+Export/import is handled directly in `ArtistDashboard.jsx` via:
+- `exportGallery()`
+- `importGallery()`
+-
 ## Backend Responsibilities

 - Receives image uploads and runs ONNX-based inference